owebeeone/anchorscad-core/README.md

 Note that the `build()` function is called via the [dataclass](https://docs.python.org/3/library/dataclasses.html) generated `__init__()` constructor function. `build()` must return the final shape (maker) object representing the constructed shape.

-While it is possible to use AnchorSCAD without the [dataclass](https://docs.python.org/3/library/dataclasses.html) decorator, it greatly simplifies the code when it’s used and it’s highly recommended to use it.
+While it is possible to use AnchorSCAD without the [dataclass](https://docs.python.org/3/library/dataclasses.html) decorator, it greatly simplifies the code when it's used and it's highly recommended to use it.
 AnchorSCAD also extends the functionality of [dataclass](https://docs.python.org/3/library/dataclasses.html) with the `anchorscad.datatree` decorator. `Datatree` is a wrapper over `dataclass` that provides automated parameter injection and binding, allowing for the composition of many shapes without requiring manual duplication of all the parameters, defaults, and documentation.
 More information about `datatree` can be found [here](https://docs.google.com/document/d/1uTWqF82tEMreAwSKY09njCfgS8xrEtputkNFxwWj_bs/edit?usp=sharing).

 # Use `template.py` to Create New Shapes